gerhynes/node-notes/README.md

 - `||` you combine sets.
 For example, `< 2.1 || > 2.6`

 If there's no symbol, you accept only the specified version.

+### Uninstalling packages

+Use `npm uninstall` to remove a package from `node_modules`.
+Add the `-S`/`--save` or `-D`/`--save-dev` to also remove the reference to it in `package.json`.

+### Local or global package installation

+In general packages should be installed locally to prevent compatibility issues.

+A package should be installed globally when it provides an executable command that you run from the CLI

+### npm dependencies and devDependencies

+Adding `-D`/`--save-dev` when installing packages saves them to `devDependencies` in the `package.json`.

+Development dependencies are intended for development-only tools, like testing libraries, bundlers, or transpilers.

+To only install production dependencies use `npm install --production`.

+### npx

+npx is a package runner that lets you run code built with Node and published through npm.

+npx lets you run executable commands without knowing the exact path or requiring the package to be installed globally.

+npx also lets you run commands without first installing them, such as `create-react-app`.